 Sex crimes are extremely serious cases in Tennessee.
-When a person is charged and convicted of a sex crime, it will permanently affect their life.
+When a person is charged and convicted of such a crime, it will permanently affect their life.
 One of the consequences of a sex crime conviction is that you may be required to be on the Tennessee Sex Offender Registry.
 Also, Judges tend to be very harsh on those convicted of sex crimes during the sentencing process.

-Statutory rape is specific type of sex crime where a person has sexual relations with another person under the age of consent.
+Statutory rape is a specific type of crime where a person has sexual relations with another person under the age of consent.
 Even if both parties explicitly consent to sexual penetration and it occurs and if one person is under the age of consent a statutory rape has occurred.

-- the victim is at least 13years, but less than 15years of age and the defendant is at least 4 years but less than 10 years older than the victim; or
+- the victim is at least 13 years, but less than 15 years of age and the defendant is at least 4 years but less than 10 years older than the victim; or

 - the victim is at least 15 years but less than 18 years of age and the defendant is more than 5 but less than 10 years older than the victim.

-Statutory rape is a Class E Felony under Tennessee Law.
+This is a Class E Felony under Tennessee Law.
 The range of punishment for a Class E felony is between 1 to 6 years in jail.

 There are two major distinctions between the two criminal offenses.
 If you are convicted of statutory rape, it does not require you to be on the Tennessee Sex Offender Registry.
 Also, you may be eligible to be placed on judicial diversion under T.C.A.
 40-35-313.
 If you qualify for this special type of probation you will be able to get that conviction expunged from your criminal record.
-A conviction for an aggravated statutory rape charge requires you to register on the Tennessee Sex Offender Registry.
+A conviction for the aggravated charge requires you to register on the Tennessee Sex Offender Registry.
 Further, the conviction will remain on your record for the rest of your life.